jasonzha641/CDC2021/datasets/README.md

 ## Pop Culture

 ### Worldwide Mobile App User Behavior Dataset
-These are the results of a survey of 10208 people across 15 countries conducted from 2012 to 2014 by Harvard University.
+These are the results of a survey of mobile app users conducted by Harvard University.
+It includes mostly categorical data from over 10208 people across 15 countries.

+### 763K IOS Apps
+This is the result of webscraping data from 763,831 apps the Apple App Store.
+The Dataset includes 19 columns like the primary genere, the price in USD, the total average rating.

+*In the case of pop culture, since there are 2 data sets provided, only 1 needs to be used to qualify for submitting for the track.
+Of course, we won't dissuade anyone from using both.*